-What does it take or required to become a STEP 2.0 coach?
+What does it take to become a STEP 2.0 coach?

-A background in private sector logistics and a desire/willingness to engage with the STEP delegates based on private sector experience.
+A background in private sector logistics and a desire/willingness to engage with the STEP 2.0 participants based on private sector experience.
 STEP 2.0 is built on a foundation that emphasises collaboration between the public and private sectors - thus the desire is to have coaches who work, or have previous experience, in the private sector.
 Learn more about STEP coaches here.

-Can STEP delegates' supervisors be coaches?
+Can the supervisors of STEP participants be coaches?

 STEP 2.0 promotes fresh approaches to change management through collaborative problem-solving techniques.
 Maintaining a structure where the current supervisors participate as the coaches (leaders) during STEP 2.0 could send the message that the status quo will remain.
-We recommend that the supervisors participate alongside (and with equal standing) to the people that report to them.
+We recommend that the supervisors participate alongside (and in equal standing with) those who report to them.

-What is the time commitment expected of coaches?
+What time commitment is expected of coaches?